Utsuro-bune: Toen shōsetsu

-An old man from the village theorised, "This woman could be a princess of a foreign realm, who married at her homeland.
+An old man from the village theorised, that the woman could be a princess of a foreign realm, who married at her homeland.
 But when she had an affair with a townsman after marriage, it caused a scandal and the lover was killed for punishment.
 The princess was banned from home, for she enjoyed lots of sympathy, so she escaped the death penalty.
-Instead, she might have been exposed in that Utsuro-bune to leave her to destiny.
-If this should be correct, the quadratic box may contain the head of the woman's deceased lover.
+Instead, she might have been exposed in that utsuro-bune to leave her to destiny.
+If this should be correct, the box may contain the head of the woman's deceased lover.
 In the past, a very similar object with a woman was washed ashore on a close-by beach.

-During this incident, a small board with a pinned head was found.
+During that incident, a small board with a pinned head was found.
 The content of the box could therefore be the same, which would certainly explain why she protects it so much.
 It would cost lots of money and time to investigate the woman and her boat.
-Since it seems to be tradition to expose those boats at sea, we should bring the woman back to the Utsuro-bune and let her drift away.
+Since it seems to be tradition to expose those boats at sea, the townspeople thought they should bring the woman back to the utsuro-bune and let her drift away.
 The townspeople were frightened.
 In a different version, the lady from the hollow boat stays where she landed and grows to old age.
-From human sight it might be cruel, but it seems to be her predetermined destiny."
-The fishermen reassembled the Utsuro-bune, placed the woman in it, and set it to drift away into the ocean.
+The fishermen reassembled the utsuro-bune, placed the woman in it, and set it to drift away into the ocean.
+From human sight it might be cruel, but it seems to be her predetermined destiny.

 Ume no chiri

 On March 24, 1803, at the beach of 'Harato-no-hama' (原舎浜) in the Hitachi province, a strange 'boat' was washed ashore.
 It reminded the witnesses of a rice cooking pot, around its middle it had a thickened rim.
 It was also coated with black paint and it had four little windows on four sides.
 The windows had bars and they were clogged with tree resin.
 The lower part of the boat was protected by brazen plates which looked to be made of iron of the highest western quality.
 The height of the boat was 3.33 m (10.83 ft) and its breadth was 5.41 m (17.75 ft).

 A woman of 20 years was found in the boat.
 Her body size was 1.5 m (4.92 ft) and her skin was as white as snow.
 The long hair dangled smoothly down along her back.
-Her face was of indescribable beauty.
 The dress of the woman was of unknown style and no one could recognise it.
 She spoke an unknown language.
 She held a small box no one was allowed to touch.
 Inside the boat two unusually soft carpets of unknown style and fabric were found.
 There were supplies such as cake, kneaded food and meat.
 A beautifully decorated cup with ornaments no one could identify was also found.